Kachi-Awaji/GIT-intro/Lesson-1.md

 ![Downloading __Git__](./images/4-DownloadGit.png)

-The download should begin once you click the 'Download' button.
+The download should begin once you click the _Download_ button.
 After it is done, double-click the file you downloaded to begin the installation.
 This will start a series of dialog boxes, where you will make some settings before __Git__ is installed.

 ![Installing Git](./images/5-GITinstallation.png)

-Click **Next** to begin.
+Click _Next_ to begin.

 The next dialog box lets you select a folder on your system where you would like to install __Git__.
-You don't need to change anything here so click **Next** to move forward.
+You don't need to change anything here so click _Next_ to move forward.

 ![Select installation location](./images/6-DestinationLocation.png)

 On the next screen, you can select some components you want installed with __Git__.
 The default options are fine and don't need further tweaking.
-Click **Next** to continue.
+Click _Next_ to continue.

 ![Components Setup](./images/7-ComponentsSetup.png)